SAR-Wiki-Team/maps/README.md

 ### Conversion

-To convert the map, use File > Publish to wiki or use the keybind Ctrl+Shift+U.
+To convert the map, use File > Publish to wiki.
+Map JSON contents will he printed to the console.
+From there I recommend to copy it into https://gchq.github.io/CyberChef/#recipe=JSON_Beautify('%20%20%20%20',false,true), make it nice and put it as map file.
-It will prompt you to log in for the first time, and after every hour of using the editor.
-Follow the prompts to log in.

 ## License

 Licensed under the MIT license.
 The file under `extensions/wiki.svg` is borrowed from [Wikipedia](https://en.wikipedia.org/wiki/File:Wiki_letter_w.svg) and licensed under GFDL and CC-BY-SA 3.0.

+Map asset taken from Super Animal Royale and belongs to Pixile Studios.